MHT: THE NEW TERM FOR HRT

 Testosterone

-Testosterone is not considered a component of MHT.
-However, it is prescribed to some women in addition to MHT to help with low libido.
+Testosterone is not considered a regular component of MHT.
+However, it may be prescribed to some women in addition to MHT to help with low libido.
 There is evidence that it can help improve sexual satisfaction and desire in post-menopausal women, though it is not suitable for everyone and should be trialled under the guidance of your doctor.
-It is important to talk to your GP or gynaecologist if you are symptomatic or concerned about the long-term effects of the menopause or of your MHT, to provide a personalised treatment plan.

 The benefits and risks of MHT